-Although most lay people still use the term “child custody” to indicate where the child lives after the parents separate, this term and others like “sole custody” and “joint custody” have been abolished.
-Following changes to legislation in 2007, all matters concerning child custody are determined on the basis of who the child “will live with” and “spend time with.”
+People still use the term “child custody” to indicate where the child lives after the parents separate, this term and others like “sole custody” and “joint custody” have been abolished.
+Following changes to legislation in 2007, all matters concerning child custody are determined on the basis of who the child “will live with” and “spend time with”.
 The authorities also use terms such as “primary carer or parent” in place of previously used terms.

 The Best Interest of the Child

 As per the provisions set out in the Family Law Act 1975 the court must focus on protecting the interest of the child.
 The law doesn’t address parental “rights,” but it puts the needs and interests of the child first.

 The family law act makes it very clear that both parents are responsible for the care and well-being of their child.
 Although responsibility is meant to be shared between both parents it doesn’t mean each parent has the right to spend an equal amount of time with the child.
 The amount of time a parent gets to spend with the child is determined through a family dispute resolution process.
 If both parents can’t come to an agreement, the court will decide how much time each parent gets to spend with the child.

 The court gives a lot of consideration to child safety matters.
 They will do everything in their capacity to protect the child from harm or abuse of any kind.
 So if a parent has had a history of sexual abuse or domestic violence, the court can under such circumstances entirely revoke the parent’s rights to see the child.